ee538/AutoGradingScript/README.md

 └── questions.json # other files are all from the professor's workspace except this file
 ```

-The workspace directory should be like:
+The professor's workspace directory should be like:

 ```shell
 ├── check_all_test.sh # copy this file manually from this repo